tejal20/Chemicals-Toxicity-Prediction/README.md

 ## About the datasets:
 1. train.csv : This file contains chemical records which will be used for training the model
 2. test.csv: This file contains chemical records which will be used for predicting the chemicals as toxic ("1") or non-toxic ("0")
+3. feamat.csv: This file contains features for each chemical in train and test files
-3. feamat.csv: This file contains the attribute names for different columns in train and test files.
+4. feature_id_name_mappings: This file contains the attribute names for different columns in train and test files